Institute of Media Studies

 Media Studies classes in English language

-Registration for media studies courses in winter 2024/25 is open between September 12th, 2024 and October 8th, 2024.
+Registration for media studies courses in summer 2025 will open between March 10th, 2025 and March 30th, 2025.
 Please, use the form below to register.
-We will inform you about your course placement by October 15th, 2024.
+We will inform you about your course placement by April 4th, 2025.
+Courses start on April 14th 2025 unless stated otherwise.

 Please note, that we cannot enroll you into courses without a valid Matrikel (student id).
 In case you haven't been assigned a matrikel number by the time you need to register for courses, please inform us about your matrikel as soon as you receive it.
 Also, know that we do not enroll you on a first-come-first-serve basis for that very reason.